Applications¶

 Interfaces¶

-The Interfaces tab shows all integrations where this application participates—either as source, target, or middleware.
+The Interfaces tab shows all integrations this application participates in -- as source, target, or middleware.
+The tab badge shows the total count.

 Tip: Interfaces are managed from the Interfaces page.
-This tab provides a convenient read-only view of all integrations involving this application.
+This tab is a convenience read-only view, but it is the fastest way to navigate between connected applications.

-Technical information: - Suites: Parent suites this application belongs to - Access Methods: How users access this application (multi-select).
-Options are configurable in IT Operations Settings.
-Default options include: - Web - Locally installed application - Mobile application - Proprietary HMI (industrial interface) - Terminal / CLI - VDI / Remote Desktop - Kiosk - External Facing: Whether the application is accessible from the internet - Data Integration / ETL: Whether the application participates in data integration pipelines
+Technical: - Access methods (multi-select): how users access this application.
+Options are configurable in IT Landscape Settings.
+Defaults include Web, Locally installed application, Mobile application, Proprietary HMI (industrial interface), Terminal / CLI, VDI / Remote Desktop, Kiosk. - External facing: whether the application is accessible from the internet - Data integration / ETL: whether the application participates in data integration pipelines (also flips this app into "middleware" mode for the Interfaces and Connections views) - Can have child apps: turn this application into a Suite that groups other applications

 Compliance¶